brijmohanG/LeadMint/README.md

 // All "model"(table) information in model folder
 // All API write in router folder
 // all function write in controller folder
+// for database connection is "root" and password is "123456" and database is "users" for connection server
+//